Webcam recorder

 Does this upload my recording anywhere?

 No. The whole pipeline lives in your browser tab — getUserMedia for capture, MediaRecorder for encoding, a blob URL for download.
-Nothing leaves your device unless you upload it somewhere yourself.
+Nothing leaves your device unless you upload the resulting file somewhere yourself.
+Open the browser network tab while recording and you will see zero traffic.

 Why is my output WebM and not MP4?